samuelgr/Xidi/DEVELOPERS.md

 **MapperDefinitions** contains instantiations of the mappers themselves.

+**PhysicalController** manages all communication with the underlying XInput API.
+It periodically polls devices for changes to physical state and supports notifying other modules whenever a physical state change is detected.

 **StateChangeEventBuffer** is a helper for virtual controller objects that allows them to support event buffering, which is in turn used to expose DirectInput buffered events to applications.

 **VirtualController** is the top-level virtual controller implementation.
 It combines all of the individual units of functionality needed to present a cohesive controller interface, including mapping, event buffering, and even some configuration properties.
 Some of the functionality is guided by what DirectInput expects, although none of the implementation is DirectInput-specific.